Getting Started

 }

-4. Use the ImportConnection Mutation to import a connection.
-Replace the token with the Plaid connection token.
+1. This will return an array of connection objects, one for each imported token.
 This will start a workflow in the background to ingest the user's transactions into Bloom Enablement Services.

 }